Reporting & Analytics

 When to use both together

 In enterprise architectures, CRM Analytics and Tableau often coexist.
-CRM Analytics handles operational analytics embedded in Salesforce (sales manager dashboards, service agent insights), while Tableau handles enterprise BI across all data sources (executive cross-system reporting, data science exploration).
-The deciding factor is whether the analytics consumer lives in Salesforce or outside it.
+CRM Analytics handles operational analytics embedded in Salesforce (sales manager dashboards, service agent insights).
+Tableau handles enterprise BI across all data sources (executive cross-system reporting, data science exploration).
+The deciding factor: does the analytics consumer live in Salesforce or outside it?

 Data Cloud Reports

-Data Cloud provides its own analytics capabilities for unified customer data across systems.
+Data Cloud has its own analytics capabilities for unified customer data across systems.

 Data Cloud Analytics Use Cases